 It holds monthly meetings on Saturday afternoons at Queensland Multicultural Centre or small screenings in members’ homes.

 The society is committed to promoting the works of the composer in the wider community.
-Examples of its activities in this regard have been a highly successful day-long symposium on Das Rheingold, in co-operation with Queensland Conservatorium Griffith University, which was attended by Wagnerites from all over Australia, a weekend of Opera Scenes, an annual Encouragement Award to a Queensland Conservatorium student and the 2013 Wagner Bicentenary Competition for Composers.
+Examples of its activities in this regard have been highly successful day-long symposia, an annual Encouragement Award to a Queensland Conservatorium student and the 2013 Wagner Bicentenary Competition for Composers.

-Richard Wagner’s birthday is traditionally marked via a celebratory luncheon.
+Richard Wagner’s birthday is traditionally marked via a celebratory event.

 The Wagner Society of Queensland is a member of The International Association of Richard Wagner Societies – Der Richard-Wagner-Verband International (RWVI).
 Information regarding The International Association of Richard Wagner Societies can be found at Der Richard-Wagner-Verband International (RWVI) .